Brandon-Matran/Anchor/journals/allen_journal.md

 # Allen's Day to Day

+## 01/23/2023
+Completed:
+- Completed Update Listings Front End

+Work In Progress:
+- Finish unit test

+Notes:
+running into an issue with post unit test

+## 01/20/2023
+Completed:
+- Completed MyBlogs page

+Work In Progress:
+- Update Listings Front End

+Notes:
+Should be able to finish update listings front end over the weekend and begin unit testing on Monday

 ## 01/19/2023
 Completed:
 - Resolved token issue; can now parse token to get user data